altshadow69/apb-minimized/APBIcons.md

 ## Resizing HUDIcon

-if you want to resize the Icon Image\
-then use "XL=16 YL=16" and then add "Resize=TRUE" next to it\
+if you want to Resize The Image Icon then use "XL=16 YL=16" and then add "Resize=TRUE"\
 `<APB_Images:APBCash;XL=16 YL=16 Resize=TRUE HUDIcon=TRUE>`

 it can also works in the **HUD Message Element.**\